Follow TV Tropes

 • On a similar note, did anyone expect Merryn's submarine from Song of the Deep — a game that almost instantly fell into obscurity that Insomniac themselves haven't even mentioned in years — to be amongst the items the weapon can drop?
 Now THAT is a deep cut!

-• Tainted by the Preview: A number of fans have expressed disappointment that Dr. Nefarious is appearing as a major character yet again, especially since it's implied that he will be the main antagonist for the fourth time.
-While this has been somewhat mitigated by there being an alternate version of Nefarious involved in the plot, it hasn't stopped claims that the character has become overused in the franchise.
+• Tainted by the Preview: Before release, a number of fans expressed disappointment that Dr. Nefarious appeared as a major character yet again, especially since it was implied that he would be the main antagonist for the fourth time.
+While this sentiment slowly died down as it was revealed that he would be receiving an alternate counterpart, it didn't stop claims that the character has become overused in the franchise.

 • They Wasted a Perfectly Good Character: Captain Qwark's presence in this game is quite minimal in comparison to prior appearances, only being relegated to a cameo in the beginning and towards the end when he interacts with his Alternate Self, Captain Quantum.
 Understandable since Jim Ward wasn't exactly in the best of health to reprise the role (and had officially retired before production began), with Ward being replaced by Scott Whyte in this game.